jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 information is not needed or when the device doesn't support frame retransmissions.

-## 5.5 Thread Safety

-As opposed to the current strategy of driving radios from one IPC-controlled thread, being able to drive a network device from different thread context can be beneficial in order to meet real time requirements with a low memory footprint.

-Consider the following scenario:
-- A thread receive events to offload ISR from the radio and a critical sensor, and events to control the radio (send data, set PHY configuration ,etc)
-- A thread

-The `netdev` interface is not designed to be thread safe.
-In order to use `netdev` in a multithreaded environment, it is required that the upper layer synchronizes concurrent access when calling members of the netdev API using techniques such as mutex or thread flags.

-In contrast, the 802.15.4 Radio HAL is designed to be thread safe.
-The HAL locks internally critical sections such as setting PHY configuration and writing a packet into the framebuffer.
-Compared to the `netdev` case using external locks, the Radio HAL API will lock only the atomic operations of a function and not the whole function.
-This reduces the time spent in locks.

-The 802.15.4 Radio HAL API guarantees that the internal lock is released on function return and right before calling the Event Notification.
-These guarantees ensure that the Radio API can be used from different thread context without risks of deadlocks.

 # 6 802.15.4 Radio HAL Interface definition

 ## 6.1 Radio Operations
-The Radio Ops interface is implemented using function pointers (vtables).
+The Radio Ops interface is implemented using function pointers.
 In comparison to a switch-case solution, it increases ?TODO WHICH METRIC? efficiency.
-See the Appendix for a performance comparison between a switch-case and the vtable approach.
+See the Appendix for a performance comparison between a switch-case and the function pointers approach.

 These functions should be implemented with device specific validations only.
 Parameters that are not device specific (valid channel settings, address lengths, etc) should be checked by higher layers in order to avoids redundancy.

 Note that the Radio Ops interface only implements a few get functions.
-It's expected that higher layers will already have a copy of the PIB and MIB.
+The reason behind this is the fact most members of the PHY and MAC Information Base (such as address, TX power, channel number) are already stored in RAM.

 ### Send/Receive
 ```c